 The dominance of mankind on Earth has been enabled in part by his success in obtaining and harnessing much more energy per person than the minimum necessary for his biological maintenance in a mild climate.

 The organization of human society for common benefit is the object of rules of behavior such as are set out in the Bible Old Testament in the Ten Commandmants and in the Bible New Testament in Jesus Two Commandments.
-Failure to observe these rules of behavior frequently leads to conflict between humans.
+Failure to adhere to these rules of behavior frequently leads to conflict between humans.

-This web page last updated October 17, 2016.
+This web page last updated November 27, 2020.

-|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|
+|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|